kcg295/AppSecAssignment1.1/HW1_Instructions.md

 Part 2 is worth 40 points:

 * 10 points for your test cases and fixes
-* 10 points for the bug writeup
+* 20 points for the bug writeup
 * 10 points for Travis regression testing
-* 10 points for bug writeup

 Part 3 is worth 40 points: